DavidNguyen99/Game/README.md

 Using Jquery to add some effect sound like:
  + Hover
  + Sound when click button
- + background sound
+ + Background sound
- +Effect when win game.
+ + Effect when win game.